-The format for the heading of each precedent is as follows: first, a section number from House rules indicating which House Rule the precedent is interpreting; second, a number will follow the House rule section showing how many precedents have been made interpreting that specific House Rule; if needed, the precedent number will be followed by a letter indicating whether that precedent itself is interpreting an earlier precedent previously published by the House; next, each precedent will include the year in which the precedent was published and finally, the heading will include a descriptive phrase indicating the subject matter of the precedent.
+The format for the heading of each precedent is typically presented as follows: first, a section number from House rules indicating which House Rule the precedent is interpreting; second, a number will follow the House rule section showing how many precedents have been made interpreting that specific House Rule; if needed, the precedent number will be followed by a letter indicating whether that precedent itself is interpreting an earlier precedent previously published by the House; next, each precedent will include the year in which the precedent was published and finally, the heading will include a descriptive phrase indicating the subject matter of the precedent.

-The body of the precedent consists of the following: the first paragraph will contain either the full House rule or a sufficient portion of the House rule to allow the reader to easily comprehend what language in the rule is being interpreted; following the "rule" paragraph, the next paragraph will contain the history of the ruling; following the "history" paragraph, the next paragraph will provide the actual ruling or precedent; and finally, if appropriate, the reasoning behind the ruling will be provided with sufficient detail to guide a future presiding officer faced with the same or similar circumstances.
-If available, a House precedent will include a citation to the
+Customarily, the body of the precedent consists of the following: the first paragraph will contain either the full House rule or a sufficient portion of the House rule to allow the reader to easily comprehend what language in the rule is being interpreted; following the "rule" paragraph, the next paragraph will contain the history of the ruling; following the "history" paragraph, the next paragraph will provide the actual ruling or precedent; and finally, if appropriate, the reasoning behind the ruling will be provided with sufficient detail to guide a future presiding officer faced with the same or similar circumstances.
+If available, a House precedent will include citation to the House Journal as well as citation to the audio or video recording created by the House each day.